Innovation in Domains

 If you have a project, or see a project you would like to contribute on, or are a member of TheDNA (or a potential member) and seek to elevate awareness of your efforts or seek to add your initiatives here in our directory, please email us at email@example.com to engage.

 This initiative, started by GoDaddy, and then released into the general industry, is a fantastic template system for configuring DNS and partnered technologies.
 By using an agreed set of templates, providers of DNS and services like Web Hosting, Email, Business Suite, Calendaring, SSL Certificates, and more are able to have an expedited, simplified, hassle-free experience available to domain registrants and administrators.

 TheDNA and their members support and fortify the efforts of Universal Acceptance of all domain names.

 The Universal Acceptance Steering Group is a community-based team working to share this vision for the Internet of the future with those who construct this space: coders.
 The group’s primary objective is to help software developers and website owners understand how to update their systems to keep pace with an evolving domain name system (DNS).

-ID4me is a public, open, federated digital identity service that aims to provide two main functions:
+ID4me is a public, open, global and federated digital identity service that aims to provide two main functions:

 No password recycling, no websites leaking accounts: with ID4me, you only log in once at the provider of your choice, and you only have one account and one password to secure.